donomii/racketprogs/IMAPbayes/README.md

 Autofilter will start reading all your mail, which can take a long time.
 When it finishes, it will start moving your mail out of INBOX and into your mail folders.

+If you are using MacOSX, then IB will announce each new mail as it is sorted.

 ## Configuring

 Open the file "config.perl", and set the "server", "user", and password config options.
 You may also have to change the SSL and port settings, depending on your server